Designing for Trust: Building a Patient-Centered Digital Health Experience at knownwell

 Flexible UX structure allows for 2 paths for scheduling:

 2. "Choose your own adventure" visit type selection gives patients control over the kind of care they seek, not just the time slots.
-This encourages patients to book new types of care with knownwell including Dietitian visits.
+This encourages patients to book new types of care with knownwell including Dietitian or Health Coaching visits.

 Results: